lmakarov/dde/docs/phpcs.md

-# Using PHP Code Sniffer with Drude
+# Using PHP Code Sniffer with DDE

 phpcs and phpcbf are readily available in up-to-date version of cli container.